 During the tour and throughout my time there, I took notes on the park map.
 These helped me organize days and keep track of the locations of the many paintings I did.

-The National Lakeshore is actually made up of several distinct park locations along Lake Michigan with development and industry woven between the pristine beaches.
-There is also a beautiful State Park located in the middle of the National Lakeshore properties.
+The National Park is actually made up of several distinct park locations along Lake Michigan with development and industry woven between the pristine beaches.
+There is also a beautiful State Park located in the middle of the National Park properties.

 I was delighted to have a parking permit, t-shirt and badge allowing me access to special locations under construction and not open to the public.